Ralph Dison

 Ralph Dison or Ralfe Dyson (died 1628) was a servant of the English royal family.

-Dison was under-keeper of the royal palace and wardrobe at Oatlands.
+Dison was under-keeper of the royal palace, gardens, and wardrobe at Oatlands.
 His annual fee was £12.
-The keeper was John Trevor (1563–1630).
+The keeper was John Trevor (1563–1630), whose annual fee was £27-7s-8d.

 His name appears in the inventories of Anne of Denmark.
 He made a list of six paintings to be sent to the queen's gallery at Hampton Court with a servant of John Whynyard, yeoman of the king's beds, and oversaw the return of red velvet hangings to Whitehall Palace and a folding Chinese screen to Somerset House.

 Ralph Dison died before 1628.
 The executor of his will was his widow Phoebe Alexander, the daughter of a London ironmonger Ralph Cannynge.

 The next under-keeper at Oatlands was John Griffith.